-3 Concurrent with Bitcoin and Ether, Dogecoin has been expressly identified by the Commission as a "commodity" in various filings.
-See, e.a., CFTC v.
+3 Virtual currencies have been broadly identified by the Commission as "commodities" in various filings.
+See, e.g., CFTC v.
 Changpeng Zhao, Binance Holdings Limited, Binance Holdings (IE) Limited, Binance (Services) Holdings Limited, and Samuel Lim (filed Mar.
 27, 2023) (N.D.
-III.) at ¶ 24 (stating "Certain digital assets, including BTC, ETH, DOGE [emph. added], and at least two fiat-backed stablecoins, tether ('USDT') and the Binance USD ('BUSD'), as well as other virtual currencies as alleged herein, are 'commodities,' as defined under Section 1a(9) of the Act, 7 U.S.C. § 1a(9)").
+III.) at q 24 (stating "Certain digital assets, including BTC, ETH, LINK, and at least two fiat-backed stablecoins, tether ('USDT') and the Binance USD ('BUSD'), as well as other virtual currencies as alleged herein, are 'commodities,' as defined under Section 1a(9) of the Act, 7 U.S.C. § 1a(9)").
 See Also, In re Tether Holdings Ltd., et al., CFTC Docket No. 22-04 (Oct.
-15, 2021) (stating "Digital assets such as bitcoin, ether, litecoin, and tether tokens are commodities.") and CFTC v HDR Global Trading Ltd., et al. (d/b/a BitMEX), 20-cv-8132, (filed October 01, 2020) (S.D.N.Y) at ¶ 23 (stating "Bitcoin, ether, Litecoin, and other virtual currencies [emph. added] are distinct from 'real' or 'fiat' currencies, which are the coin and paper money of the United States or another country that are designated as legal tender, circulate, and are customarily used and accepted as a medium of exchange in the country of issuance.
+15, 2021) (stating "Digital assets such as bitcoin, ether, litecoin, and tether tokens are commodities.") and CFTC v HDR Global Trading Ltd., et al. (d/b/a BitMEX), 20-cv-8132, (filed October 01, 2020) (S.D.N.Y) at q 23 (stating "Bitcoin, ether, Litecoin, and other virtual currencies [emph. added] are distinct from 'real' or 'fiat' currencies, which are the coin and paper money of the United States or another country that are designated as legal tender, circulate, and are customarily used and accepted as a medium of exchange in the country of issuance.
 Digital assets, such as bitcoin, ether, and litecoin are 'commodities' as defined under Section 1a(9) of the Act, 7 U.S.C. § 1a(9) (2018)") (emph. added).
-Additionally, DOGE was created by a fork from BTC therefore DOGE is tethered to, and maintains the characteristics of, BTC, which the CFTC has identified as a "commodity," as noted above.
-DOGE has been in existence for over a decade, is decentralized and operates as a digital asset or virtual currency because, among other reasons, (1) it is used as a transfer of value and (2) because it is used for payments.
+LINK has been in existence for over two years and operates as a digital asset or virtual currency because, among other reasons, (1) it is used as a transfer of value and (2) because it is used for payments.
 Indeed, the digital asset in this filing is captured under the authority of the CFTC, as well as the broad definition of commodity in Section 1a(9) of the Act.
-Moreover, DOGE has no history of being categorized as anything other than a commodity and no federal law or federal regulatory authority in the United States has indicated anything to the contrary.